 You can apply to update your Skilled Worker visa through Priority or Super Priority Service to get a faster decision on your application.

-Our Skilled Worker visa Solicitors can prepare and submit your application faster and get you a decision faster through Priority and Super Priority Service.
+Our Skilled Worker visa Solicitors can prepare and submit your application more efficiently, resulting in a faster decision through our Priority and Super Priority Service.
 This way, you will not have to wait for the decision on your application for months (sometimes years).

-To be eligible for updating Skilled Worker visa/Tier 2 General visa, you should meet the following requirements:
+To be eligible to update your Skilled Worker visa/Tier 2 General visa, you should meet the following requirements:

 You must not be: